If you're a fingerstyle player and you need a new set of strings for your nylon guitar, this is the guide for you.

 What Are The Best Nylon Guitar Strings for Fingerpicking?

 After trying out many sets of strings over time, I can truthfully say that the best set of strings you can buy for fingerstyle guitar are multifilament core, normal tension silver-plated copper wound nylon strings.
-And I'll explain what that all means a little later on, but if you want my top pick, it's a set of EJ45 Normal Tension strings by D'Addario.
+And I'll explain what that all means a little later on.

-To give you a better understanding of how to choose your next set of nylon guitar strings, we'll first discuss how nylon guitar strings are constructed.
+To give you a better understanding of how to choose your next set of nylon guitar strings, and to give you an idea of how I arrived at the choice, we'll first discuss how nylon guitar strings are constructed.

 Understanding Nylon Guitar Strings